Insight - U.S. arms makers strain to meet demand as Mideast conflicts rage

 Frank Kendall, the Pentagon's chief arms buyer, told Reuters this week there has been particularly strong demand for the Hellfire missiles.
 At $60,000 to $100,000 apiece they are inexpensive compared to many missiles and can be launched from everything from aircraft and helicopters and ships to destroy armoured vehicles or punch into buildings.

-Kendall and other senior U.S. officials told Reuters they are working with Lockheed, Raytheon Co and Boeing Co. to ramp up production of precision munitions and potentially add new capacity.
+Kendall and other senior U.S. officials told Reuters they are working with Lockheed, Raytheon Co (RTN.N) and Boeing Co.
+(BA.N) to ramp up production of precision munitions and potentially add new capacity.

 "We are watching that closely.
 We are looking at the need to increase capacity," Kendall said.